Steveineiter/image-generation-workbench/README.md

 Trying out stable diffusion for text to image and virtual try on (VTON)

 ## Conclusion:
-- Use IDM-VTON for **clothing try on,** if i draw a mask this works very well and is actually a nice usecase.
+- Use IDM-VTON for **clothing try on,** if I draw a mask this works very well and is actually a **nice usecase**.
-- For the rest it would need more time investment aka just use services for that (eg finding new styles).
-Also I think its unnecessary, because also if I find cool things they might not exist in the real world xD Or look much worse since models optimize the shape etc for it to look better.
+- For the rest it would **need more time investment** aka just use services for that (eg finding new styles).
+Also I think its **unnecessary**, because also if I find cool things they might not exist in the real world xD Or look much worse since models optimize the shape etc for it to look better.

 ## Current Tools / Frameworks